roscopeco/halp/README.md

 Select, or zero (or non-number) to cancel [0, 1..1]:
 ```

+> **Note**: You can also set an optional `HALP_OPENAI_ENGINE` environment variable with the name of the engine
+  you wish to use (e.g. `gpt-4`).
+Currently, halp defaults to `gpt-3.5-turbo`.
+For this to work you must have
+  API access to the selected engine via your provided API key.

 When called, halp will go to ChatGPT for command suggestions, and will present them to you, allowing you to choose
 which you want to run - you'll also have the ability to cancel.
 This means you can you can also directly pipe the output
 to other commands, e.g. `bash`, since this will only be called if you select an option - if you cancel then the pipeline will terminate.